modern-day-researcher-lambda/backend/README.md

 Resources (cards)
 ```

-- See resources by category
+- See Resources by category
 - Add Resources
 - Delete Resources
 - Mark Resources as COMPLETE